Getting from Cancun to Tulum is super easy, and whatever your budget is, you will have no trouble getting from Cancun Airport to Tulum.

-The bus takes around two hours and 5 minutes to connect the two cities which is, admittedly, a little longer than a taxi or private transfer may take.
-However, it is very cheap in comparison to other options, costing 365 Mexican Pesos (MXN) ($19 USD) per person (one way).
+The bus takes around two hours and 5 minutes to connect the two cities, which is, admittedly, a little longer than a taxi or private transfer may take.
+However, it is very cheap in comparison to other options, costing 400 Mexican Pesos (MXN), or $24 USD per person (one way).

 There are 7 departures leaving the airport to travel to Tulum, meaning you can find a bus that will take you there pretty much no matter what time you land.
-The bus timetables vary depending on which terminal you arrive at, so it is definitely worth doing some research on that before you touchdown.
+The bus timetables vary depending on which terminal you arrive at, so it’s worth doing some research on that before you touchdown.

 Tickets for the ADO bus can be purchased at one of the dedicated ADO bus counters in the airport.
 You will see them among the other collection of counters as you come through arrivals, near other transfer options like car rentals and tour companies.

-You can buy tickets on line on ADO website here – though the site is only available in Spanish.
+You can buy tickets online on the ADO website here – though the site is only available in Spanish.

-The only downside of taking the bus from Cancun to Tulum is the lack of convenience.
-Other than having to figure out the timetable for yourself, once you’re in Tulum you’ll have to work out how to travel from the bus terminal to your accommodation.
+The only downside of bus transportation from Cancun to Tulum is the lack of convenience.
+Other than having to figure out the timetable for yourself, once you’re in Tulum, you’ll have to work out how to travel from the bus terminal to your accommodation.
 Depending on where that is located, that is less than fun!